cityofaustin/open-data-manual/CONTRIBUTING.md

 Thanks ahead of time for your interest in helping **City of Austin**.
 In the spirit of open source and social coding, we welcome your involvement in contributing to our projects such as:

-- new issues or bugs
+- new ideas, suggestions, issues or bugs
 - fixes
 - code expertise to resolve issues
 - and obviously, pull requests